honeybadger-io/reck/README.md

 strong component-based framework which let's you use the *right* tool for the job.

-Cobra is very light-weight compared to other web frameworks such as Rails or even Sinatra.
+Reck is very light-weight compared to other web frameworks such as Rails or even Sinatra.
 We handle the routing and controller layer using a very simple exception-based DSL and then get out of the way so that any existing model or view components may be used.